Is a Correction Looming Ahead for Esports Entertainment Group Inc. (GMBL)

-Esports Entertainment Group Inc. (NASDAQ:GMBL) went down by -10.64% from its latest closing price compared to the recent 1-year high of $24.48.
-The company’s stock price has collected -1.90% of loss in the last five trading sessions.
-MarketWatch.com reported on 02/25/21 that Esports Entertainment stock soars after Andrew Left’s Citron says GameStop should buy the online gambling company
+Esports Entertainment Group Inc. (NASDAQ:GMBL) went down by -16.38% from its latest closing price compared to the recent 1-year high of $24.48.
+The company’s stock price has collected -7.43% of loss in the last five trading sessions.
+Press Release reported on 03/04/21 that New England Patriots and New England Revolution Sign a Multiyear Deal to Make Esports Entertainment Group their Official Esports Tournament Provider Sponsor

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.